 The facility will also host monthly workshops and/or musical guests, to share their music or art form and offer the opportunity to learn about their techniques.

 As an amenity, they've created a little canteen called Café Hatuey, named for an Indian revolutionary.
-"He started a revolution and went to Cuba, and Jorge is Cuban so he has an appreciation," Soto says.
+"He is considered to be the first freedom fighter in the Americas and is celebrated as Cuba’s First National Hero and Jorge is Cuban so he has an appreciation," Soto Alva says.

 It'll have a simple menu with coffee and some snacks brought in, but also a full bar.
 They'll keep late hours on weekends so people can hang out.